petergeorge649/Customer-analysis-1-report/README.md

 Check and deal with NaN values.

-Datetime format - Extract the months from the dataset and store in a separate column.
-Then filter the data to show only the information for the first quarter , ie. January, February and March.
-Hint: If data from March does not exist, consider only January and February.
+Datetime format - Extracted the months from the dataset and store in a separate column.
+Then filtered the data to show only the information for the first quarter , ie. January, February and March.

-BONUS: Put all the previously mentioned data transformations into a function.
+Furthermore: I Put all the previously mentioned data transformations into a function.

 # Customer analysis 3

-For this lab, we still keep using the marketing_customer_analysis.csv file.
-You can find the file in the files_for_lab folder.
-Get the data

-Use the same jupyter file from the last lab, Customer Analysis Round 3
+Marketing_customer_analysis.csv file continuation.

 EDA (Exploratory Data Analysis) - Complete the following tasks to explore the data: